Function Notation G In Terms Of F

 Expressing g(x) as a Transformation of f(x)

 Often, we encounter situations where one function is a modified version of another.
-We can express this modification using function notation.
+So we can express this modification using function notation.
 The most common transformations involve shifting, stretching, reflecting, and combining functions.

 1. Vertical Shifts:

 A vertical shift involves adding or subtracting a constant value to the output of the function.
-If g(x) = f(x) + k, then the graph of g(x) is the graph of f(x) shifted vertically by k units.
+Which means if g(x) = f(x) + k, then the graph of g(x) is the graph of f(x) shifted vertically by k units.
 A positive k shifts the graph upwards, and a negative k shifts it downwards.

 Example: If f(x) = x² and g(x) = f(x) + 3 = x² + 3, then g(x) is the graph of f(x) shifted 3 units upwards.